starship006/ARENA-work/README.md

 This is my collection of activities I've done.
 Starting from October 17, I've put around two-three hours a day into these.
 Some highlights of my work, so far, include:
+Week three:

 Week two:
 - Learned how to use Wandb for hyperparameter sweeps and optimization.
 Sample report [here](https://wandb.ai/starship006/w2d1_resnet/reports/First-Report---VmlldzoyOTE4NDAy?accessToken=9ldl319rrvdabls34mhc3z8i1uck0mgmgtmwnoi24nl6f7w90z2x2gb9o6e0ivci)
+- Recreated a... rather broken version of GPT-2.
+Not working as expected, as of 11/8

 Week one:
 - Implementing a decoder-only transformer from scratch (so far it can reverse numbers!)